inputlogic/mean-prototype/README.md

 #### `middleware/`

-Contains all middleware captured by Express.
-Each file should be a dedicated function and the filename should be the same as the function name.
+Contains all app-wide middleware captured by Express.
+Each file should be a dedicated function and the filename should be the same as the function name, camel cased.

 Middleware will be used for stuff like authenticating routes, custom 404 pages, logging etc.

+If middleware logic is very specific to a module, put it in a modules `middleware.js` file instead.

 #### `modules/`